vito8916/victoralvarado.dev/src/content/work/papersoft.md

 In the realm of Full-Stack Development, my journey has been both diverse and impactful.
 From creating mobile applications to designing data-rich dashboards, I've worked to bring about meaningful change, particularly in the area of environmental conservation in Honduras.

 ## Mobilizing Environmental Awareness with Android
-For the A.M.D.C of Honduras, I embarked on a project that was close to my heart.
+For the town hall of Tegucigalpa, Honduras, I embarked on a project that was close to my heart.
 I developed an Android application dedicated to registering over 3,000 businesses related to hazardous waste management.
 This wasn't just a directory; it was a testament to the growing awareness and need for better waste management practices.

 ## Unveiling the Stark Reality through Data
 Building on the previous endeavor, I architected a comprehensive dashboard to scrutinize the information collected via the Android survey app.
 The insights drawn were both enlightening and alarming — only 30% of the businesses were handling toxic waste as per recommended guidelines.
 This revelation underscored the urgency and importance of educating and enforcing safer waste management practices.